A goal without a plan is only a dream

 Different individuals or organizations have different approaches to setting goals and pursuing them to reach the expected outcomes.
 Among these goal-setting strategies, the concept of SMART Goals is quite popular and is extensively used at all levels.
 In fact, it would not be incorrect to say that the SMART approach is the smarter way of setting and achieving goals.
 If you have big dreams that you wish to translate into reality, SMART goals may be all that you need.

-To elucidate, SMART is an acronym that stands for:
+To elaborate, SMART is an acronym that stands for:

 If we talk about the SMART Goals definition, these are goals that have immense clarity in terms of what they wish to achieve and have great scope for measuring progress and milestones.
 To add, SMART goals are also highly effective in terms of offering insights on which actions are needed for a goal to be met and the metrics that can be used to gauge the actions.
 Using the SMART approach to goal setting, you can both set your goals and evaluate them in an efficient manner to drive the best results.